Skip to content

 • Privacy fence maintenance (e.g., staining, pressure washing)

-By offering a range of options and services, you can attract a wider range of clients with diverse fencing needs—and establish yourself as a reliable and reputable fence installer in your area.
+By offering a range of options and services, you can attract a wider range of clients with diverse fencing needs and establish yourself as a reliable and reputable fence installer in your area.

-8. Price your fencing services
+9. Price your services

 Have a detailed pricing model in place before you start reaching out to potential clients.
 That way you can create accurate fence installation estimates quickly and accurately.